unusualjayden/unusualjayden/README.md

 ### Hey, I'm Karriem👋

-I love coding in Python :snake:.
+I love coding on Python :snake:.

 In search of new job as a Junior Developer 👶.